 The District operates under a locally elected Board of Education form of government and provides educational services to grades K-8 as mandated by the state.
 A reporting entity is comprised of the primary government, component units, and other organizations that are included to ensure the financial statements are not misleading.
 The primary government of the District consists of all funds, departments and agencies that are not legally separate from the District.
-For the District, this includes general operations, capital facilities funds, debt service funds, and student-related activities.
+For the District, this includes general operations, food services, child development, charter schools, capital facilities funds, debt service funds, and student-related activities.